 “Dang,” Rett frowned in thought.
 “And any other source would draw attention.”

 “Oh, you think they might notice if we piled boulders up to make stairs?
 Maybe a geyser to shoot us up there?”
 Ken suggested sarcastically.
-“What do you think she’s got planned for us?”
-He asked more seriously.
+“What do you think she’s got planned for us, anyways?”

 Rett kept studying the wall.
 “There’s got to be a way up there without destroying something and without it draining all our power.”
 He hesitated a moment, looking at his friend, before apparently making a decision about something.
 “Look, Arete told me not to say anything, but at breakfast she asked me about our training.
 I told her I thought it was ok, but getting boring since it was the same thing over and over again.
 Maybe she’s trying to shake it up some.”

 Ken frowned.
 “She spoke with me before training this morning.
 Told me not to tell you.
 Same question about our training.
-Then she…” Kenton hesitated.
+Then she…” He hesitated.

 “But we shouldn’t tell the other about the talk with her because the decision had to be our own instead of one arrived at together.”
 Ken added the last piece.